NeatsTopFoo/Cirno_TV-And-Friends/README.md

 - Adds:
   - Various fun flavour text to numerous items
   - A few custom playing card skins
-  - 6 custom Jokers
+  - 7 custom Jokers
   - 1 custom Spectral Card
   - 1 custom Challenge

 All retextures and renames are optional and they're somewhat mix n' match (You can't have it rename some Jokers enabled in the texture pack and not others.
-You either get all Joker renames or none - But you do otherwise have decent control over it).
+You either get all Joker renames or none - But you do otherwise have decent control over it) - But all additions are fully optional.

 ## Installation
 This mod requires [Lovely](https://github.com/ethangreen-dev/lovely-injector), the latest version of [Steammodded](https://github.com/Steamodded/smods) & the latest version of [Malverk](https://github.com/Eremel/Malverk).
 Without these dependencies, this mod will not function.